diogoriba/unity-spotlight-shadow-issue/README.md

 # HDRP does not show the same issue

+HDRP does not show the same issue when using either Deferred or Forward rendering.

+![HDRP results](./ReadmeImages/HDRP.gif)

 HDRP seems to calculate shadowmaps every frame when a light is marked to do so.
 Either this or the ShadowCaster portion of the HDRP shaders seem to prevent the issue that happens in URP and Built-in, but this is just a suspicion, as it is very difficult to debug this.

-![HDRP results](./ReadmeImages/HDRP.gif)

 # Final Considerations